Skip Navigation

 Discussion Among Department/School Faculty:

-1. Disseminate aggregated data among faculty in the specific program.
+1. Share aggregated data with faculty within the specific program.

-4. Additionally, consider gathering assessment information from faculty using a simple survey.
-The survey can be distributed to faculty whose courses are directly linked with one or more Student Learning Outcomes (SLOs) for a degree or certificate program.
-The survey should inquire about the SLO addressed in the course, the assessment methods used, student performance results, and intended use of assessment results.
-The Assessment Liaison would then synthesize this information for the assessment reports.
-Feel free to use the sample program assessment survey (xlsx) to gather data/assessment information from faculty in your department/school.
+3. Additionally, consider gathering assessment information from faculty via a simple survey.
+This survey can be distributed to faculty whose required courses are linked to one or more Student Learning Outcomes (SLOs) for a degree or certificate program.
+The survey should ask about the SLO addressed in the course, assessment methods used, student performance results, and the intended use of assessment results.
+The Assessment Liaison can then compile this information for the assessment reports.
+Feel free to use the sample program assessment survey (xlsx) to collect data from faculty in your department or school.

-5. Ensure that progress is evident from one year to the next in the Use of Assessment Results.
-For example, if in 2022-2023, the department reported faculty were reviewing assessment results, in 2023-2024, action plans resulting from these reviews should be documented, along with any completed initiatives.
-Avoid repetitive statements without showing progress.
+4. Ensure that progress is clearly demonstrated from one year to the next in the Use of Assessment Results section.
+For example, if the department reported in 2023-2024 that faculty were reviewing assessment results, the 2024-2025 report should include action plans based on these reviews and any initiatives completed.
+Avoid repeating statements without showing measurable progress.

 Please don't hesitate to reach out to me at wao@ou.edu if you have any questions or need further clarification on any of the information provided above.
 We value the time, effort, and care that you put into preparing out students for success, and we are honored to partner with you on this vital mission.